Authority Cited: Sharpe; Sharp.

 BKG Bio-tweet: Noted surgeon; in Garrick club; examined A. William's cataracts at J. Hawkin's request; link between old and modern surgery

-Categories (list of works cited – preliminary) [BKG Note: about 65 Sharp cites in 1755 Dict. vol. 1, about 68 cites in Dict. vol. 2.]
+Categories (list of works cited – preliminary) [BKG Note: about 62 Sharp cites in 1755 Dict. vol. 1, about 83 cites in 1755 Dict. vol. 2.
+Three Sharp cites were identified as added in the 1773 Dict., indicated in bold italic below.
+The edition of the Treatise on the Operations of Surgery used by SJ is unknown.]

 Author name and dates: Samuel Sharp (1700?-1778)